flocasts/flo-scss/site/docs/components/buttons.md

 ### Sizes

-For larger or smaller buttons    The hight of the buttons are set by adding add `.btn-lg` or `.btn-sm`.
-Small buttons have a height of 32px.
-Base btns have a height of 40px.
-Large buttons have a height of 52px.
+Button sizes have dynamic widths based on a padding-left & padding-right of 24px plus the characters.
+Heights are set by adding add `.btn`, `.btn-lg` or `.btn-sm`.
+Small buttons `.btn-sm` have a height of 32px.
+Base btns `.btn` have a height of 40px.
+Large buttons `.btn-lg` have a height of 52px.

 {% capture example %}
 <button type="button" class="btn btn-secondary btn-sm">Small button</button>